All emergencies

 If you're imprisoned, there could be delays in getting help from the Australian Government.
 This is due to India's consular access approval requirements.

-If you are charged with an offence or a complaint is made against you, a Look Out Circular (LOC) may be issued against you, preventing you from leaving India until court proceedings are finalised.
+If you're charged with an offence or a complaint is made against you, a Look Out Circular (LOC) may be issued against you, preventing you from leaving India until court proceedings are finalised.
 Court proceedings are lengthy, and delays are common, even for minor cases.
 You may not be informed if an LOC has been placed against you.
 Most people only know about an LOC when advised by immigration authorities on arrival or departure.

 Some states permit alcohol use for medicinal purposes only.
 Others require you to hold a permit to buy, transport or drink alcohol.